 - Four years total

 - Prince George and Quesnel

 - Starts: September

-- Full-time
+- Full-time or part-time

-- Approx. tuition fees, entire program: \$8189
+- Approx. tuition fees, CNC portion of program: \$8353

 "The teachers are the best part because they're all nurses themselves.
 They definitely want to see you succeed and they're really passionate about what they're teaching."